eliias/isorun/README.md

 git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Examples

+When running examples, make sure you are on the exact same Ruby version that you used to build `isorun` with `rake compile`.
+If you are on a different Ruby version you might get weird segfaults, encoding issues, etc. that are impossible to debug.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at